craigbuckler/rooftrain/src/pages/roof-training-courses/lead-welding-bossing.md

 ## What should you bring?

+> Rooftrain has everything you need to become a better roofer.
+The equipment and teaching is the best.
+Thank you.
+<cite>Ciaran Quinn, Scott Miles Roofing Ltd</cite>

 Apprentice roofers should bring safety boots.
 All the tools, materials, lead sheet required for the roof training course are included as well as refreshments and lunch.

 ## Dates & venue

+> Alan showed me new ways to make leadwork easier
+<cite>Steven Dando</cite>

 Courses are held at our roof training centre in Exeter, Devon.
 However, a mobile on-site roof training facility is also available.

 ## Training course dates and venue

+> a well run class, very informal, with helpful tips from well trained staff
+<cite>Colin Joyce, RP Smith & Son</cite>

 Roofing courses are held at our [dedicated roof training centre in Exeter, Devon]([root]about-us/roof-training-centre/).
 A mobile on-site roof training facility is also available.
 Training dates and course durations are flexible and can be adapted for your circumstances.